samebug/samebug-technical-documentation/solutions.md

 # Solutions

-On of the core features of Samebug is that you can use it as a search engine for exceptions.
+One of the core features of Samebug is that you can use it as a search engine for exceptions.
 Paste the full [stack trace](stacktrace.md) to the search box and you will be presented by two kind of solutions: tips and external solutions.

 ## Samebug tips